w-lfpup/file_server/README.md

 ### Accept-Encoding

-When an `accept-encoding` header is found in a request, `file_server` will return a corresponding `zip`-ed version of file if available.
+When a request has an `accept-encoding` header, `file_server` will return a corresponding `zip`-ed version of file if available.

 So if a request has the following header: